psiberx/cp2077-respector/README.md

 ### Packs

 Every section of the spec file is optional and can be omitted.
-For example, it's possible create the spec containing only items, thus allowing creation of item packs.
+For example, it's possible to create the spec containing only items, thus allowing creation of item packs.

 In the [`samples/packs`](https://github.com/psiberx/cp2077-respector/tree/main/samples/packs)